The Complexity of Probabilistic Lobbying: Parameterized Complexity Results

-In the third phase, for each voter $v_i$ that will be bribed, $M$ counts the corresponding amount $k_i\cdot n$ of bribery money and determines (by using $H_{i,j}$) if it is enough to change $v_i$'s opinion regarding the $j$th issue or if $p_{i,j} \geq t$.
-If so, the head of $M$ on tape $j$ moves one step to the left.
-Again, all these head moves are performed in parallel.
-Hence, the string on the zeroth tape is being processed in at most $B/n$ (parallel) steps.
+In the third phase, $M$ reads tape~$T_0$.
+In its finite control, $M$ stores the ``current voter'' whose bribery money is read.
+For each voter $v_i$, a counter $c_i$ is provided (within the finite memory of $M$).
+If a symbol $v_i$ is read, $c_i$ is incremented, and then $M$ moves in parallel all the heads on the tapes~$T_j$, where $j$ is contained in $W_i(c_i)$.
+Hence, the string on tape~$T_0$ is being processed in at most $\nicefrac{B}{n}$ (parallel) steps.

 Finally, it is checked if the left border is reached (again) for all tapes~$T_j$, $j>0$.
 This is the case if and only if the guessed bribery was successful.~\end{proofs}